 - Self-Employment Income Support Scheme (SEISS)

 Due to the rapidly evolving situation, many loans were handed out without any due diligence taking place.
 This means some may have mistakenly claimed more than they were entitled to, while others may have deliberately abused the system.
+There are now many ongoing prosecutions over bounce back loans.

 Examples of Covid-19 fraud include: